Going To College With a Learning Disability

 For students going to college with a learning disability, it can be very important to have proper documentation (such as a 504 plan) about your disability and what types of accommodations you may need.

-Most colleges will require official documentation about your learning disability in order for you to access help and for some, extra help will be the only way they can cope with the rigors of college classes.
+Most colleges will require official documentation about your learning disability for you to access help and for some, extra help will be the only way they can cope with the rigors of college classes.

 These accommodations can help students attend college and thrive despite their learning disabilities.